1966 World Series: Game 4

+Frank Robinson scored the only run in the decisive Game 4, doing so on a home run in the fourth inning before being named World Series MVP.

 Game 4 was a rematch of Game 1, pitting the young pitcher Dave McNally against the veteran Don Drysdale, both of whom had struggled in their previous match-up.
 However, in this outing, both pitchers excelled as Drysdale and McNally each allowed only four hits.
 Again, the only run scored was on a home run, this one by Frank Robinson.
 Willie Davis redeemed himself from his miserable Game 2 defensive blunders by robbing Boog Powell of a home run in the fourth, but to no avail as Paul Blair did the same to Jim Lefebvre in the eighth, and the Dodgers were shut out for the third consecutive time and for 33 consecutive innings, a World Series record.
 With the 1–0 Game 4 victory, the Orioles swept the series and won their first World Series championship in franchise history.

 The Orioles became the first American League team other than the Yankees to win the World Series since the 1948 Cleveland Indians.
 The Orioles also became the last of the original eight American League teams to win their first World Series title.
 The Orioles had played in the Fall Classic as the St. Louis Browns in the 1944 World Series, in which they were the last original AL team, and the last of the 16 teams that made up the major leagues from 1903 to 1960, to achieve participation in a World Series.
 They were also the second-to-last "Original 16" MLB team to win a World Series; the 1980 Philadelphia Phillies became the last team to do so 14 years later.

 Ironically, despite the historic dominance of Baltimore's starting rotation throughout the series, outfielder Frank Robinson was named World Series MVP.
 He became the first position player from a winning World Series team to win World Series MVP honors.
 (Bobby Richardson was the first position player to win the award, doing so in the 1960 World Series, but his New York Yankees lost to the Pittsburgh Pirates.)

 The Orioles became the second team in World Series history (the 1937 New York Yankees were the first), not to commit an error in a series of any length, handling 141 total chances (108 putouts, 33 assists).

 As of 2025, this is the only time that the Dodgers have ever been swept in a World Series.
 Game 4 was the shortest World Series contest since Game 4 of the series, as well as last Fall Classic game to date to be played in under two hours.